sfc-gh-jgainey/Snowpark_HOL/README.md

 ### **Step 3** -- Install Snowpark for Python and other libraries in Conda environment

-* `conda install -c https://repo.anaconda.com/pkgs/snowflake snowflake-snowpark-python pandas notebook scikit-learn cachetools`
+* `conda install -c https://repo.anaconda.com/pkgs/snowflake snowflake-snowpark-python pandas notebook scikit-learn cachetools plotly snowflake-ml-python`

-### **Step 4** -- Update [connection.json](connection.json) with your Snowflake account details and credentials.
+### **Step 4** -- Update [connections.json](connections.json) with your Snowflake account details and credentials.
 Use the same database, schema, and warehouse that is provided.

 * Note: For the **account** parameter, specify your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) and do not include the snowflakecomputing.com domain name.
 Snowflake automatically appends this when creating the connection.